manvirag/tech_learning_tinkering/lld/template/DataModellingAndER.md

 #### Relation Modelling: (Every data base have its differnt modelling , mostly interviewer ask for object oriented data modelling or object oriented design or Relational Data modelling)
 - [Prerequisite]Understand the RDMS constaints -> foreign key , primary key, contraints, relationship(1:m ,m:1 ,m:n).
 - Figure out the entities ( or table which you want to create)
-- Figure out relation between entities and write it.
+- Figure out relation between entities and write it. ( in case of 1:m, m:1, m:m) -> we usually keep id of second into first , but what if it can be zero, then that column space will be unused -> in this case we can have different table mapping both.
 - Define the table and their fields.
 - Write the type of fields
 - Write primary and foreign key.